ashwinvis/pyconse2019/cfp/abstract.md

-Scientific Python packages have matured allowing developers to write predominantly pure-Python code which can compete with C, C++ or Fortran codes.
-The current state of the art in terms of writing extensions and parallelizing codes is presented, complete with tools to achieve this and different case studies.
+Python has matured enough to allow developers to write predominantly pure-Python with some optimized code which can compete with compiled languages such as C and C++.
+The current state of the art in terms of writing extensions is presented, along with tools and workflows to achieve this.